"When the student is ready, a teacher will appear."

 It was all just a big load of horse shit as far as I was concerned.
 One crappy day followed another and those crappy days formed a crummy trail of crumbs that led to an induction center and then to the rice paddies.
 So I'd be sitting in class thinking, "Wait.
 I have to listen to my teacher talk about transcendentalism and I have to die?
 Well, that sucks."

 But I wasn't even good at showing off my indifference or contempt.
-Mrs. Damedesu's classroom doubled as a language lab, so we sat at these little tables with dividers on each side and soundproof glass on the front.
-One day to demonstrate how little of a shit I gave about whatever Mrs. Damedesu was talking about, I pushed my chair back a bit and put my feet up on the table.
+Mrs. Wiatt's classroom doubled as a language lab, so we sat at these little tables with dividers on each side and soundproof glass on the front.
+One day to demonstrate how little of a shit I gave about whatever Mrs. Wiatt was talking about, I pushed my chair back a bit and put my feet up on the table.
 I wasn't quite comfortable, so I used my feet to shove my chair farther back.

 In so doing, my chair tipped over, sending my feet up into the air, my butt to the floor, my head banging into the soundproof glass behind me.
-First, the class went quiet and then, my classmates, seeing that no one of any great importance had been injured, giggled softly, while Mrs. Damedesu gave me the old "are you quite finished with your shenanigans" scowl, and I pulled my sore butt, bruised head and red face back into a normal sitting position.
+First, the class went quiet and then, my classmates, seeing that no one of any great importance had been injured, giggled softly, while Mrs. Wiatt gave me the old "are you quite finished with your shenanigans" scowl, and I pulled my sore butt, bruised head and red face back into a normal sitting position.

 Now let's move to the other side of the non-conversation depicted above.